eyumarchenko/mura.github.io/_pages/privacypolicy.md

 ## 8. Contact Us

-If you have any questions or requests regarding this Privacy Policy, you can reach us at:
+If you have questions about this Privacy Policy, contact us via [email](support@mura-journal.online).
-📧 [support@mura-journal.online]